 BCR/ABL(ABL1) Plus Translocation, Dual Fusion

-The presence of the Philadelphia chromosome (Ph) has important diagnostic and prognostic implications in a number of haematological disorders.
+The presence of a BCR-ABL1 fusion has important diagnostic and prognostic implications in a number of haematological disorders.

 - Area of Interest*

 This product is intended to be used on Carnoy’s solution (3:1 methanol/acetic acid) fixed haematological samples.

 *Disease information supported by the literature and is not a reflection of the intended purpose of this product.